mate-desktop/mate-wayland-session/README.md

 This allows us to start mate-session components such as caja and mate-panel without interfering with any other part of a user's wayfire configuration and without breaking a wayland session run without MATE either.
 Wayfire-configuration-manager (WCM) will read from and write to the .ini file wayfire was opened with, so it will work.

 Note that wayfire follows GNOME not MATE gsettings preferences for such things as fonts and icon themes.
-You can set these with dconf-editor for now, we need a fix for this in the future.
+You can re-set these with dconf-editor for now, we need a fix for this in the future.
+A gsettings override file included with this package sets the MATE icon theme and Menta GTK theme and turns off overlay scrolling on a new or default install

 Obviously we don't use an xsettings manager as we are not running under Xorg.
 Wayland compositors control a lot more of the session than X11 window managers do, wayfire thus does in wayland all of what marco would do in x11 plus some of what mate-session-manager mate-settings-daemon would do.